salalaslam/learn-react/GUIDEBOOK.md

 - Use semantic HTML (`<button>`, `<label>`, `<main>`, etc.) to ensure proper navigation for screen readers.
 - Add `aria-label` attributes to buttons, links, and icons without visible text.
 - Ensure keyboard navigation works seamlessly (e.g., tab order, Enter/Space to activate buttons).

-### Improving Performance in React Components

-- Use `React.memo` or `PureComponent` to avoid unnecessary re-renders.
-- Memoize heavy computations or expensive function calls (e.g., using `useMemo`).
-- Prefetch data or code-split components that are not immediately needed.
-- Avoid creating inline functions within JSX where possible (define them outside or use `useCallback`).

 ### Virtualization